sebastiendesignolle/MUBSymmetry/README.md

 MUBWriteSDPASymBlockDiagSk(k,d,t,option)

 Here t is an integer.
 The argument "option" is optional, the value option=2 corresponds to level t+1/2.
-This function works at the moment up to level 6+1/2, because DetermineValueMonomial works for monomials corresponding to first basis elements up to this degree.
+This function works in general up to level 6+1/2, because DetermineValueMonomial works for monomials corresponding to first basis elements up to this degree.
-For k at most 4 and d at most 6, the function works up to level 7+1/2.
+For k at most 4 and d at most 6, the function DetermineValueMonomial (and hence the full function) works up to level 7+1/2.
 (The implemented symmetry reduction itself works for all degrees)